PhoenicisOrg/scripts/.github/pull_request_template.md

+### Description

+### What works

+### What was not tested

-### Before the PR
+### Test
-[ ] Script tested as a regular phoenicis user and working (if you have a problem -> draft and ask for help [ ] json-align and eslint run accorded to the .
+Operating system (and linux kernel version):
+Hardware (GPU/CPU)

 ### Ready for review
-Maintainers will only review your PR if codacy and travis runs perfectly (advise: first run eslint and json-align according to the doc).
+[ ] Script tested as a regular phoenicis user and working (if you have a problem -> draft and ask for help) [ ] json-align and eslint run accorded to the .

+Codacy and travis must run perfectly for the Pr to be reviewed.
 You can however ping them if you think there is a problem with those tools (use draft for this).

-### PR content